 Ok, so now you have a TON of natural and recycled gift wrap ideas, and you need something to go inside, amiright?

-I would be tickled if you would join me to make holiday gifts this year!
-Head over to the Botanical Beauty Holiday Gifts Workshop where we’re crafting Botanical bath salts, tub teas, lotion bars, and bath bombs.
+Why not join me to make holiday gifts this year?
+Head over to the Botanical Beauty Holiday Gifts Workshop where we’re crafting botanical bath salts, tub teas, lotion bars, and bath bombs.

 See you there!